 While you are refining a conversion, you might find it helpful to test the translation of individual statements.
 You can use the SQL Translator to accomplish this.
 First you must convert any objects that are referred to by the statement that you want to test.
-Once you have done the conversions of any related objects, or if the statement you want to test is completely self-contained, select Tools > SQL Translator from the MTK menu.
+Once you have done the conversions of any related objects, or if the statement you want to test is completely self-contained, go to the 'Tools' menu and 'SQL Translator'.
 The SQL Translator window opens; you can either type in the SQL statement or paste it from the clipboard.
 Then click the Convert button.